Skip to content

 Updated Date and time of the most recent system update to the compliance record.
 This field refreshes automatically whenever any changes are saved to the compliance record.
 (Read-only)

-Completed Date and time when the compliance record was moved to a "completed" status.
-This field is set automatically when the status changes to completed and cannot be manually edited.
+Completed Date and time when the compliance record is moved to Completed.
+This field updates automatically as soon as the status changes; no need to save or refresh.
+It is system-generated and cannot be edited manually.
 (Read-only)

 User-Configurable Dates